-To apply directly for Kickstart funding a business must be able to offer a minimum of 30 job placements and provide the mandatory wraparound support.
+To apply directly for Kickstart funding a business must meet the eligibility criteria and provide the mandatory wraparound support.
 You can apply directly through the Kickstart scheme government portal.

 If you want to offer between 1-30 Kickstart placements, you must work through a Gateway.
 Social Enterprise Kent have established Kickstart Kent as a Gateway.